NationalSecurityAgency/ghidra/GhidraBuild/EclipsePlugins/GhidraDev/GhidraDevPlugin/build_README.txt

 one day, but we aren't there yet.
 We do rely on Gradle prepDev to generate the Eclipse project and build GhidraDev's dependencies though, hence the build.gradle file.

+Attention: Refer to the GhidraDev README for information on installing and sourcing PyDev if you encounter any problems.

 NOTE: Only "Eclipse for RCP and RAP Developers" has the ability to do the below instructions.
 The following instructions assume that you are using this version of Eclipse.